zunyange/zunyange/README.md

 I'm a junior web Front-end developer who has a lot to learn.
 </div>
 <div>
-Slow and steady wins the race. 🏃🏻‍♀️
+Slow and steady wins the race. 🏃🏻‍♀️ I'm constantly trying to write a tech blog.
+Come visit my Velog!
 </div>

 <br />